Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 Bricklets.

-To use a Bricklet, connect it to your Brick over the supplied cable when the Brick is not powered.
+To use a Bricklet, connect it to your Brick over the supplied cable while the Brick is not powered.

 We use a :ref:`Rotary Poti Bricklet <rotary_poti_bricklet>` and the :ref:`DC Brick <dc_brick>` from the previous part of this tutorial,